scottfr/SystemsBook/1 Learning/learning.md

 The link between the stock and the flow provides information from one point to the other and is generally referred to as feedback, mostly probably because the information travels in the opposite direction as the flow.

-**Balancing**.
+#### Balancing ####

 In the Swimming Pool model the Hose flow depends on the difference between the value of Swimming Pool and Full Level.
 This difference influences the Hose flow to increase the Swimming Pool until it reached Full Level.
 The structure tries to bring about a balance between Swimming Pool and Full Level so the difference is zero, and then there's no more Hose flow.

-**Reinforcing**.
+#### Reinforcing ####

 In the Rabbits model Births depends on the value of Rabbits.
 The number of Rabbits influences Births to increase the number of Rabbits which increases the Births.
 One might consider a Reinforcing structure to be a Balancing structure that's out of control.

 Would you believe that no matter how complicated a model may look it's really only some number of these two structures connected together?
 In the next chapter you will begin actually building some models and investigating the implications of the Balancing and Reinforcing structures.

 ----------

-**Exercise**.
+#### Exercise ####

 I put some values in the Figure 23 model elements so when you run the model it will produce the graph in Figure 24.
 Can you figure out why the values assigned are responsible for the curves produced?

 ----------